Nina Kandinsky: Managing Wassily's legacy

 Nina was friends with Georges and Claude Pompidou.
-Unlike the families of other artists such as Henri Laurens and George Rouault, she was an early supporter of the Centre Pompidou.
-While others protested against both the location of the building and its design, Nina made a donation of 15 paintings and 15 watercolours – including Improvisation III (1909) and Mit b (1912) - to the centre in 1976, becoming its single biggest benefactor up until that point.
-This donation encouraged others to donate works, including those by Constantin Brâncuşi, Max Ernst, Joan Miro and Antoine Pevsner.
+Unlike the families of other artists such as Henri Laurens and Georges Rouault, she was an early supporter of the Centre Pompidou.
+While others protested against both the location of the building and its design, Nina made a donation of 15 paintings and 15 watercolours, including Improvisation III (1909) and Mit b (1912), to the centre in 1976, becoming its single biggest benefactor up until that point.
+This donation encouraged others to donate works, including those by Constantin Brâncuşi, Max Ernst, Joan Miró and Antoine Pevsner.

 In the same year Nina published Wassily und ich: Mein leben mit einem großen Künstler.
 Her intention of the book was to "dot the i's, because critics often don't do their research."

-In 1977 she was a guest of honour at the 40th anniversary of the Solomon R Guggenheim Foundation.
+In 1977, she was a guest of honour at the 40th anniversary of the Solomon R Guggenheim Foundation.

 She would keep a "sharp eye" on exhibitions of Wassily's work and would also authenticate his work, saying in 1978 "So many fakes – I saw 20 last year."
 Regarding this process of authentication, the American gallery owner Richard L. Feigen described needing to have a Kandinsky work authenticated by Nina.
 He wrote "As I walked over to her with the painting in my hand, from a slight distance she said "That's a Kandinsky of 1904."
 But when she read the inscription [Münter 06 – possibly a dedication to his former partner], she said "This is not a Kandinsky."
 According to Nina, no Kandinsky ever owned by Münter was a Kandinsky."

-In 1979 she founded the Société Kandinsky, based at the Centre Pompidou, "to protect and promote the artist's oeuvre".
-In January 1980 she donated everything of Wassily's work that remained in her possession to the Centre.
+In 1979, she founded the Société Kandinsky, based at the Centre Pompidou, "to protect and promote the artist's oeuvre".
+In January 1980, she donated everything of Wassily's work that remained in her possession to the Centre.